-When you’re pregnant, you have to be extra careful about what food you eat because you have another human-being growing inside of you, and that little person needs different vitamins, minerals, and nutrients to become active and healthy.
+When you’re pregnant, you have to be extra careful about what food you eat because you have another human being growing inside of you, and that little person needs different vitamins, minerals, and nutrients to become active and healthy.
 To get these nutrients, you have to opt for healthy food and ditch unhealthy items.

 This article presents 5 foods you should include in your diet when pregnant

-Why is healthy diet important in pregnancy?
+Why is a healthy diet important in pregnancy?